xuqiongkai/FingerprintAttack_on_FL/README.md

 ```

 ## Citation
-To appear at ECAI 2023:
+This work is to appear in ECAI 2023:
 ```bibtex
 @inproceedings{
   xu2023fingerprint,